ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Some key decisions that will help you minimize IT cost at most small tech companies:

 Use a cloud-based system for company email, data, and documents.

 Most startups are using Google Workspace, but if your team members (and prospective future hires) are more comfortable with an alter - native, go with that. ere s no benefit at this stage in setting up your own in-house mail server, document storage, data access, network - ing, etc.

- Early on, unless required to by a compliance system, don t require
+Early on, unless required to by a compliance system, do't require

 employees to use company hardware.
-At small scale purchasing (espe - cially pre-product market fit), provisioning and managing company hardware is a non-trivial effort (and cost!) that provides only marginal

-or rare real-world benefits.
+At small scale purchasing (espe - cially pre-product market fit), provisioning and managing company hardware is a non-trivial effort (and cost!) that provides only marginal or rare real-world benefits.

- it's perhaps painful to acknowledge, but properly securing your prod -

-uct and IT system is a considerable task, and unrealistic for a young startup to do exhaustively early on.
+It's perhaps painful to acknowledge, but properly securing your product and IT system is a considerable task, and unrealistic for a young startup to do exhaustively early on.
 I encourage you to be pragmatic

-and focus on securing your system from the most likely sources of breach or data theft: human error by your employees. it's far more

-253

-3\.7IT

-likely your engineering team forgot to put authentication in front of an API, or somebody leaves their laptop unlocked at a coffee shop, than an attacker manages to man in the middle your data or hack into your cloud infrastructure using an exploit.
+and focus on securing your system from the most likely sources of breach or data theft: human error by your employees. it's far more likely your engineering team forgot to put authentication in front of an API, or somebody leaves their laptop unlocked at a coffee shop, than an attacker manages to man in the middle your data or hack into your cloud infrastructure using an exploit.

 Even following best practices to minimize IT effort, you'll still have some IT tasks you cannot avoid, primarily around activating and deacti - vating user accounts and password recovery for employees.
 I encourage you to document for and train other coworkers, perhaps in HR, in how to do these tasks so they do not interrupt you or the engineering team on a regular basis.

-8. Security and Compliance
+## Security and Compliance

 In this section, I will provide a brief overview of the subject of security and compliance for startups.
 You can and should put in the effort to find in-depth resources beyond this book on these topics.